GENERAL TERMS AND CONDITIONS

 Article 10 – Liability

-- the amount of the agreement, or
+- the amount of the relevant agreement; or

 Liability for indirect damage is excluded, including: